Tensor Network Estimation of Distribution Algorithms: Details of Experiments in Section

 To that end, in our experiments solving the equal-weighted portfolio optimization problem, we order the variables, in this case bits representing the presence or absence of assets, such that assets with highly correlated returns are nearer to each other in the MPS line structure.
 We do this in two steps: First, using pairwise hierarchical clustering (via the Ward variance minimization method) we obtain a linkage tree whose leaves are the assets that are under consideration.
 As the distance measure we use $ d(X, Y) = \frac{1}{\pi}\arccos{\operatorname{corr}(X, Y)}, $ where $\operatorname{corr}(X, Y)$ is the correlation between the daily returns of assets $X$ and $Y$.
 Second, we order the assets to reduce distances between nearest neighbors while keeping clusters at every level of the tree contiguous.
 This was all implemented using the SciPy \verb|cluster.hierarchy| library.

-The above ordering procedure was used for all the experiments in Section \ref{worse_models}.
-For problems other than the equal-weighted portfolio optimization problem (i.e.\ the problem considered in Section \ref{comparison}), we choose the ordering of the variables in the MPS to be the original ordering as found in the references from which those problems were drawn.
+The above ordering procedure was used for all the experiments in Section \ref{sec:port_opt}.
+For problems other than the equal-weighted portfolio optimization problem, we choose the ordering of the variables in the MPS to be the original ordering as found in the references from which those problems were drawn.

-\subsection{GEO temperature}
+\subsection{GEO Temperature}

 At each iteration of GEO solutions are selected from a Boltzmann distribution over a bank of already evaluated solutions.
 Correctly choosing the temperature parameter of the Boltzmann distribution is crucial for algorithm performance.
 Choose it too high and convergence is slow as the generative model is trained on (and thus outputs) lower quality solutions.
 Choose it too low and the generative model will be trained on too few solutions, such that its output will fail to adequately explore the solution space, leading to the algorithm becoming stuck at local minima.
-Based on these considerations, for the experiments solving the equal-weighted portfolio optimization problem, we chose the temperature such that the fifth best solution is one third as likely as the best solution, i.e.\ $T$ such that $e^{f(x_5)/T} = e^{f(x_1)/T}/3$ where $x_5$ is the fifth best solution in the bank and $x_1$ is the best solution in the bank, so $T=\big(f(x_5) - f(x_1)\big)/\log{3}$.
+Based on these considerations, for the experiments of Section \ref{sec:worse_models}, we chose the temperature such that the fifth best solution is one third as likely as the best solution, i.e.\ $T$ such that $e^{f(x_5)/T} = e^{f(x_1)/T}/3$ where $x_5$ is the fifth best solution in the bank and $x_1$ is the best solution in the bank, so $T=\big(f(x_5) - f(x_1)\big)/\log{3}$.
 This heuristic ensures that the training dataset never becomes overwhelmingly dominated by just one solution no matter how much better it is than the other solutions in the bank.
 The values 5 and 3.0 were determined to work well on similar problems through informal experimentation, and in practice they would need to be tuned for any particular problem.
 In situations where the there is a five-way or more tie for best we set the temperature to be $T=\big(f(x') - f(x_1)\big)/\log{3}$ where $x'$ is the best solution not involved in the tie for first, to ensure we do not end up with a temperature of 0.

-For the other experiments (i.e.\ those of Section \ref{comparison}) the temperature used for the Boltzmann selection steps is chosen to be $T_t = T_0^{1 - t/t_{\rm max}}$ for simplicity, rather than using the above adaptive algorithm.
+For the other experiments (i.e.\ those of Section \ref{sec:comparison}) the temperature used for the Boltzmann selection steps is chosen to be $T_t = T_0^{1 - t/t_{\rm max}}$ for simplicity, rather than using the above adaptive algorithm.

-\section{KL-divergence of noisy tensor network generative models}
+\section{KL-divergence of Noisy Tensor Network Generative Models}